 If there’s one thing that’s destined to doom Christianity, I believe it to be the conjoined twins of complacency and pragmatism.
 They tend to infiltrate the Church and bring it down from the inside out.

 A true leader isn’t someone who sees themselves as “having all the power,” but rather a person who knows the One who does.
+Sometimes, the torrent of life can seem too overwhelming and chaotic for even the best of leaders.

 One of my favorite quotes regarding the gospel is from the book One Way Love, in which you’ll find the following statement: “The Gospel alone liberates us to live a life of scandalous generosity, unrestrained sacrifice, uncommon valor, and unbounded courage.”

 If you know me in the least, then you know of my fondness for the 2010 film Inception.
 Christopher Nolan’s enigmatic opus is perpetually rewatchable and endlessly compelling.
+I still remember watching Inception in the theater.
+The entire experience was breathtaking.